vladlpavlov/Pythagoras/README.md

 * **FeatureShower**: Automatic feature generator (COMING SOON)

 * **SelfDrivingRegressor**: Top-performing regression algorithm that does everything for you right out-of-the-box (COMING SOON).
-It requires
+It requires from your side:
     * no EDA,
     * no data cleaning,
     * no feature engineering,